-During fiscal year 2023, the School District's investments were limited to STAR Ohio, Money Market Mutual Funds, and federal agency securities.
+During fiscal year 2024, the School District's investments were limited to STAR Ohio, Money Market Mutual Funds, and federal agency securities.
 Investments, except for STAR Ohio, are reported at fair value which is based on quoted market prices.
 For investments in open-end mutual funds, the fair value is determined by the fund's current share price.
 Investments with an initial maturity of three months that were not purchased from the pool are reported as investments.

 STAR Ohio (the State Treasury Asset Reserve of Ohio), is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
-STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, Certain External Investment Pools and Pool Participants..
+STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, Certain External Investment Pools and Pool Participants.
 The School District measures their investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
 The NAV per share is calculated on an amortized cost basis that provides an NAV per share that approximates fair value.

-For fiscal year 2023, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
-However, 24 hours advance notice is appreciated for deposits and withdrawals of \$100 million or more is encouraged.
-STAR Ohio reserves the right to limit the transactions to \$250 million per day, requiring the excess amount to be transacted the following business day(s), but only to the \$250 million limit.
-All accounts of the participant will be combined for these purposes.
+For fiscal year 2024, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
+However, 24 hours advance notice for deposits and withdrawals of \$100 million or more is appreciated.
+STAR Ohio reserves the right to limit the transaction to \$250 million per day.

 Following Ohio statutes, the Board of Education has, by resolution, specified the funds to receive an allocation of interest.
-Interest credited to the General Fund during fiscal year 2023 amounted to \$399,119, which includes \$235,503 assigned from other School District funds.
+Interest credited to the General Fund during fiscal year 2024 amounted to \$575,505, which includes \$251,429 assigned from other School District funds.